visika/tesi-magistrale/thesis.typ

 === MACE-ICE13-1

-#grid(columns: (2fr, 1fr),
+#grid(
-    [The MACE-ICE13-1 model is fine-tuned from the MACE-MP-0 medium model with dispersion.], figure(
+  columns: (2fr, 1fr), [The MACE-ICE13-1 model is fine-tuned from the MACE-MP-0 medium model with
-        image(
-            "simulazioni/02_water/01_molecule/Grafici/MACE-ICE13-1 fmax=1e-8.svg",
+    dispersion.], figure(
-        ), caption: "Frequencies calculated with the MACE-ICE13-1 model at converged fmax", )
+    image("simulazioni/02_water/01_molecule/Grafici/MACE-ICE13-1 fmax=1e-8.svg"), caption: "Frequencies calculated with the MACE-ICE13-1 model at converged fmax", ),
 )

 == Geometry optimization

-The reference value for the H-O-H angle is 104.5°. @PhysicalChemistryWater2020 The reference value for the O-H distance is 0.96 $angstrom$. @PhysicalChemistryWater2020
+The reference value for the H-O-H angle is 104.5°. @PhysicalChemistryWater2020 The reference value for the O-H distance is 0.96 $angstrom$.
+@PhysicalChemistryWater2020

 The simulation was performed using the fine-tuned MACE-ICE13-1 model.